 Somebody has turned on the fan.
 Somebody has closed the curtains.
+Somebody has turned on the TV.
 Somebody has opened the door.

 - read and understand two short poems - find words in two poems that rhyme

 A. Recite: Read the poem and try to learn it.